Recursive Model-agnostic Inverse Dynamics of Serial Soft-Rigid Robots: Introduction

 \subsection{Supplementary material}

-In this paper, we show numerical results on a new kinematic model of soft robots.
-However, the proposed strategy can be seamlessly applied to more conventional kinematic models, such as discrete Cosserat rods.
-The interested reader can find supplementary material detailing the application of the method to other systems at the link~\href{xxx}{Supplementary Material}.
+In this paper, we show numerical results on recently introduced kinematic models of soft robots.
+However, the proposed strategy can be seamlessly applied to more conventional robots, such as Cosserat rods.
+The interested reader can find supplementary material detailing the application of the method to other systems at the link~\href{http://arxiv.org/abs/2402.07037}{Supplementary Material}.